 In many ways, COVID-19 reinvented education.
 Public schools across the nation discovered that some of their students flourished in a virtual environment.
-Toward the end 2020-2021 school year, when the Madison Metropolitan School District moved to in-person instruction, 28% of elementary and 40% of secondary students opted to remain virtual.
+As such, the Madison Metropolitan School District has reimagined how we support students in the aftermath of a pandemic.

 - Strong student engagement